arduino/docs-content/content/hardware/11.accessories/modulino-nodes/modulino-buttons/tutorials/how-buttons/content.md

 You can connect to the I²C pins (SDA and SCL) using either the **QWIIC connectors** (J1 and J2, this is the recommended method) or the **solderable pins** (J4).
 The board runs on **3.3V**, which comes from the QWIIC cable or the **3V3 pin** on J4.

-You can grab the full schematic and PCB files from the [Modulino Buttons product page](https://docs.arduino.cc/hardware/modulinos/modulino-buttons).
+You can grab the full schematic and PCB files from the [Modulino Buttons page](https://docs.arduino.cc/hardware/modulinos/modulino-buttons).

 ## Programming with Arduino